udhos/goben/README.md

 - Years ago out of frustration with [iperf2](https://sourceforge.net/projects/iperf2/) limitations, I wrote the [nepim](http://www.nongnu.org/nepim/) tool.
 Nepim was more customizable, easier to use, reported simpler results, was lighter on CPU.
 - Later I found another amazing tool [nuttcp](https://www.nuttcp.net/).
 One can read about nepim and nuttcp here: [nepim and nuttcp](https://www.linux.com/news/benchmarking-network-performance-network-pipemeter-lmbench-and-nuttcp).
-- [goben](https://github.com/udhos/goben) is intended to fix shortcomings of nepim: (1) Take advantage of multiple CPUSs while not wasting processing power.
+- [goben](https://github.com/udhos/goben) is intended to fix shortcomings of nepim: (1) Take advantage of multiple CPUs while not wasting processing power.
 Nepim was single-threaded.
 (2) Be easily portable to multiple platforms.
 Nepim was heavily tied to UNIX-like world.
 (3) Use a simpler synchronous code flow.
 Nepim used hard-to-follow asynchronous architecture.

 Requirements
 ============